-Check out how to make all the components in the video below or keep scrolling for the recipe.
+Check out how easy it is to make vegan tuna poke in the video below, which will also cover how to use it in a beautiful bowl or keep scrolling for the recipe.

 vegan tuna poké bowl

 Beets make a tasty veg-friendly tuna poké in this grain bowl paired with a creamy avocado wasabi dressing, fresh julienne veggies, and brown rice.

 beet tuna poké

 - 3 large red beets, scrubbed clean with stalks trimmed off

 - 1 tsp white miso paste

 - 2 tbsp low-sodium soy sauce or tamari

 - 2 tsp sesame oil

 brown rice bowl